-- 1. Obtain volunteers and social Service staff for emotional support if necessary. - 2.
+- 1. Obtain volunteers and chaplain for emotional support if necessary. - 2.
 Report to the Executive Director or designate for assignment of duties. - 3.
-Obtain transportation for the residents being evacuated. - Assist in the notification of the next-of-kin.
+Obtain transportation for the residents being evacuated. - 4.
+Assist in the notification of the next-of-kin.